aras-p/aras-p.hugo/content/blog/2016-08-02-hash-functions-all-the-way-down.md

 * [SpookyHash](http://burtleburtle.net/bob/hash/spooky.html) V2, the 128 bit variant, only taking 64 lowest bits.
 * [Murmur](https://github.com/aappleby/smhasher), a couple variants of it.
 * CRC32, FNV and djb2, as I found them in our own codebase.
 I did not actually check whether they are proper implementations or somehow tweaked!
-Their source is at [the testbed](https://github.com/aras-p/HashFunctionsTest).
+Their source is at [the testbed, revision 4d535b](https://github.com/aras-p/HashFunctionsTest/tree/4d535b).

 In terms of throughput at not-too-small data sizes (larger than 10-20 bytes), **xxHash is the king**.
 If you need 128 bit hashes, **SpookyHash** is very good too.